 Is the recovery week necessary?
 I get asked that a lot.
-And I totally get it.
-I remember when I was on my first round, and I was so fired up to get maximum results in a 90 day period that I wanted to push and push and push myself to the limit.
+And here we are… I remember when I was on my first round of P90X, and I was so fired up to get maximum results in a 90 day period that I wanted to push and push and push myself to the limit.
 The idea of taking a “recovery week” did not appeal to me.
 Why not just keep lifting hard?
 Wouldn’t that give me better results?

 Well, I trusted in what the smart folks at Beachbody designed, so I took the recovery week, and I learned a couple things: